librato/librato-python-web/README.md

 librato-python-web
 ==================

-`librato-python-web` makes it easy to track the performance of Python Django and Flask web apps using [Librato](https://metrics.librato.com/).
+`librato-python-web` makes it easy to track the performance of Python Django, Flask or CherryPy web apps using [Librato](https://metrics.librato.com/).
 No code modifications to your apps are necessary and you can fine-tune the metrics you'd like monitored.
 In order to ensure there is no performance impact on your application, metrics are delivered asynchronously, using a bundled Statsd instance.

 ## System requirements

 * Python 2.7.x (>=2.7.3) or Python 3.x
-* Django 1.8.6 or later
+* Django 1.8.6 or later, or Flask 0.10.1 or later, or CherryPy 4.0.0 or later
 * Linux or OSX

 ## Verified combinations
 * Python 2.7.3 or Python 3.4.3
-* Django 1.8.6
+* Django 1.8.6 or Flask 0.10.1 or CherryPy 4.0.0
-* Ubuntu 14.04.3 LTS
+* Ubuntu 14.04.3 LTS or OSX Yosemite 10.10.5

 ## Installation